iam-peekay/personal-website/content/posts/2019-05-13-how-does-cosmos-work-anyway.md

 **Building applications using the Cosmos SDK**

 The [Cosmos SDK ](https://github.com/cosmos/cosmos-sdk)provides a framework for building the application layer.
-It's l**ike Ruby-on-Rails for blockchains.** Ruby-on-Rails is a framework designed to make programming web applications easier by providing developers with default structures for building them.
+It's **like Ruby-on-Rails for blockchains.** Ruby-on-Rails is a framework designed to make programming web applications easier by providing developers with default structures for building them.
 Similarly, the Cosmos SDK gives developers a framework to build secure blockchain applications on top of Tendermint Core.

 Remember, a blockchain is simply a state machine where the same state is replicated on every node.
 Cosmos SDK lets you build the actual state machine that you're replicating across many nodes.
 The SDK gives you the functionality and tools needed to define the state of your application, transaction types, and state-transition functions.